kanglicheng/code-school/react/readings/intro_to_jbuilder.md

 file) to `:json`.
 Then Rails will automatically look for a `.json` file when you pass a template name to `#render` (`render :index` for example).

+As shown in the directory structure below, you can also use partials with Jbuilder just as you have with ERB.

 ```
 instagram_clone
   └─ app